gargm/prd-creator/requirements/create-prd.md

 2. **Objective**: Define the primary purpose and goals of the application.
 3. **Target Audience**: Identify the key user groups who will benefit from the application.
 4. **Features**: List and describe the core features of the application, including:

+   [LIST SOME OF THE FEATURES HERE.
+REPLACE THE TEXT BELOW WITH YOUR REQUIREMENTS, WHICH IS PROVIDED AS AN EXAMPLE.
    - Mood Tracking: Allow users to log their daily mood using emojis with relevant expressions
-   - Affirmation Generation: AI-powered system to generate personalized positive affirmations based on user's mood
+   - Affirmation Generation: AI-powered system to generate personalized positive affirmations based on the user's mood
    - Customization: Let users customize their mood tracking experience (e.g., custom mood labels, themes)
    - Social Features: Optional sharing of mood status with trusted friends/family

-5. **Technical Requirements**: Specify the technologies, frameworks, and tools required to build the application.
+6. **Technical Requirements**: Specify the technologies, frameworks, and tools required to build the application.
-6. **Success Metrics**: Define measurable criteria to evaluate the application's success.
+7. **Success Metrics**: Define measurable criteria to evaluate the application's success.

 ## Input Details
-The PRD should incorporate the user inputs and there should be a section for types of inputs required:
+The PRD should incorporate the user inputs, and there should be a section for types of inputs required:

 ## Output Requirements